 We wrote this guide to help shed some light on the tricky nature of Agency Retainers and Agencies of Record.
 It is a topic this is usually glossed over for businesses, and we wanted to really get into the nuts and bolts of how they work, and when they work.
 We are always looking to add more content/value to this guide.
 So if you feel like anything was missed, or have any questions that we can help answer, shoot a note over to myself, or any other member of Csek Creative, and we will make sure help you out, and see if we can help others out by updating this guide.

 We get excited about the long-term, strategic, and results-based approach that we can take with our clients when they trust us to be their marketing partners.
-If you are looking for a marketing partner feel free to reach out at anytime.
+If you are looking for a marketing partner, or a marketing retainer proposal, feel free to reach out at anytime.